KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/installing-komodo-dex.md

 * Minimum 2GB of free RAM

-* Normail user account with admin/root privileges
+* Normal user account with admin/root privileges

 ::: warning Note
 If you would prefer to avoid building MM2 from source, you can download our pre-built nightly binary [from this link](http://195.201.0.6/mm2/).